jlopker/project-00/README.md

 Planned Features
 * A round race track instead of a straight one
+* Using bootstrap more to organize the items on the page instead of styling margins in CSS
 * Using at least one constructor considering I'm not sure how to implement one right now without making the code unnecessarily long.

 Screenshot: